Using Flow with Linux, WSL, and Terminal Applications

 Tips for terminal use

-Use native terminals when possible: Windows Terminal, PowerShell, and Terminal.app have better integration than third-party alternatives.
+Prefer native terminals: Windows Terminal, PowerShell, and Terminal.app integrate more reliably than third-party alternatives.

-Enter insert mode first: When using Vim, Nano, or other terminal editors, switch to insert mode before dictating.
+Enter insert mode first: In Vim, Nano, or other terminal editors, switch to insert mode before dictating.

-Paste Last Transcript without the keyboard shortcut: Use the tray menu ("Paste last transcript") or the Flow Bar context menu.
+Trigger Paste last transcript without the shortcut: Use the tray menu ("Paste last transcript") or the Flow Bar context menu.
 On Mac, the app menu (Dictation → "Copy last transcript") copies the text to your clipboard instead of pasting it directly.

-Remote development on Windows: If your SSH client doesn't support Flow's paste, try VS Code with the Remote SSH extension.
+Use VS Code for remote development on Windows: If your SSH client doesn't support Flow's paste, use VS Code with the Remote SSH extension.

 FAQs